Ever wondered how to model terrain in SketchUp? We will show you how!

 Giving your building design context is really important when it comes to 3d modelling.
 Your building needs to stand in its surrounding landscape in order to give it a sense of scale and demonstrate its relationship with the environment.
 However, some of us may find it fairly straightforward to model our house/building design, but things tend to get a bit more tricky when it comes to terrain, landscapes, and topography!

-SketchUp has a variety of ways you can model terrain and topography, but sometimes beginners in SketchUp find it hard to get to grips with working on terrain.
+SketchUp has a variety of ways you can model terrain and topography.
+Sometimes beginners in SketchUp find it hard to get to grips with working on terrain.

 In this post we are going to look at the different outcomes that can be achieved with the Sandbox Tools which come as standard in both the free and pro versions of SketchUp.

 We will look at creating terrain from scratch, and also from contour lines that we have imported into SketchUp.
-We will then get to grips with adding objects to our terrain.
+After this, we will then get to grips with adding objects to our terrain.

 So, let’s get started.

 The sandbox tools can be found by opening up the View menu ==> Tool Palettes ==> Sandbox

 This will bring the Sandbox tool palette onto your screen.